debedb/clavin/README.md

-# Postman Mock Server
+# Clavin - Postman Mock Server

-A Python clone of Postman's mock server functionality using FastAPI.
+A Python clone of Postman's mock server functionality using FastAPI with support for multiple collections.

 ## Setup